 Lane grew up in New York City, moving to Los Angeles at the age of 15 after emancipating from her parents.
 Since her teenage years, she continued to move her way up in Hollywood.
-She appeared opposite Kenny Rogers in Six Pack, worked with Francis Ford Coppola in The Outsiders, The Cotton Club, and Rumble Fish, and appeared in the 80s rock musical Streets of Fire.
-She appeared opposite Richard Gere in Nights in Rodanthe, with Tim Robbins in the HBO film Cinema Verite, starred opposite Ben Affleck in Hollywoodland, appeared with Matt Dillon in The Big Town, as well as starred in numerous TV shows including The Romanoffs, House of Cards, and the upcoming Y: The Last Man.
+She appeared opposite Kenny Rogers in Six Pack, worked with Francis Ford Coppola in The Outsiders, The Cotton Club and Rumble Fish, and appeared in the '80s rock musical Streets of Fire.
+She appeared opposite Richard Gere in Nights in Rodanthe, with Tim Robbins in the HBO film Cinema Verite, starred opposite Ben Affleck in Hollywoodland, appeared with Matt Dillon in The Big Town, as well as starred in numerous TV shows including The Romanoffs, House of Cards, and the new series Y: The Last Man.
 The woman has worked with just about everyone in the industry.

 But one performance we really can't forget is Lane starring as Lorena "Lorie" Wood, Robert Duvall's love interest in the miniseries Lonesome Dove.
 The memorable role even earned the actress her first Emmy Award nomination.
 In old cast interviews, Lane gave some interesting perspective into what it was like appearing on the now-classic miniseries based on Larry McMurtry's novel.